 ONC may elect to not initiate Direct Review (or, if it has initiated Direct Review, to cease such review) at any time and for any reason.
 For example, ONC may elect not to initiate (or to cease) review if it believes that another government agency is better situated to investigate or address a suspected non-conformity or that Direct Review could duplicate or interfere with the oversight or enforcement activities of other agencies.
 ONC may coordinate and share information with other agencies and may engage other persons and entities, as appropriate, to effectively respond to suspected problems with Certified Health IT Modules.

 If ONC determines a suspected non-conformity or non-conformity exists in certified health IT, it will send a notice to the developer.
 The Certified Health IT Developer will have 30 days to respond to the notice (unless ONC adjusts the response timeframe).
-ONC will require corrective action for non-conformities and, when necessary and applicable, suspend or terminate a certification issued to a Health IT Module.
+ONC will require corrective action for non-conformities and, when necessary and applicable, suspend or terminate a certification issued to a Health IT Module or ban a developer from future certification of a Certified Health IT developer's products.
 In cases of termination of a certification, ONC may coordinate with other Department of Health and Human Services programs, such as the Centers for Medicare and Medicaid Services, to help identify and make available appropriate remedies to users of terminated certified health IT.
 Developers may appeal determinations by ONC to suspend or terminate certifications issued to health IT under the Certification Program.
 ONC’s first and foremost goal is to work with developers to remedy any identified non-conformities of certified health IT or compliance to the Conditions and Maintenance of Certification requirements in a timely manner.

 On a case by case basis, ONC will consider a variety of factors to determine if a serious risk is presented, including the nature, extent and severity of the risk, the imminence of the risk of harm, and actions being taken to mitigate the risk or information that calls into question the validity of the Health IT Module’s certification.